Digital Advertising

 Advertising employs a variety of tactics such as appealing to consumers' emotions, winning their trust with authoritative arguments, or using logical reasons to justify the purchase of a product.
 Remember those lessons about ethos, pathos, and logos from high school?
 Effective advertising uses these tools all the time.

-This can be seen in the campaigns that the diamond corporation, De Beers, has launched over the years in which they aim to convinced people that diamond rings are essential to an engagement.
+This can be seen in the campaigns that the diamond corporation, De Beers, has launched over the years, in which they aim to convince people that diamond rings are essential to an engagement.

 3. It’s Part of the Company’s Overall Marketing Strategy